 The average time allocated for each plant review is intended to be between 20 minutes and one hour.
 The time allotted per review should be consistent with the number and significance of plant issues.

-For plants with several violations dispositioned through traditional enforcement during the assessment period, consideration should be given for conducting follow-up inspections utilizing IP 92722, “Follow Up Inspection For Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12 Month Period,” or IP 92723, “,” if the licensee meets the criteria discussed in ection 0305-13 of this manual chapter. .
+For plants with several violations dispositioned through traditional enforcement during the assessment period, consideration should be given for conducting follow-up inspections utilizing IP 92722, “Follow Up Inspection For Any Severity Level I or II Traditional Enforcement Violation or for Two or More Severity Level III Traditional Enforcement Violations in a 12 Month Period,” or IP 92723, “Follow-Up Inspection for One Severity Level III and Two Severity Level IV Traditional Enforcement Violations or for Three or More Severity Level IV Traditional Enforcement Violations in the Same Area in a 12-Month Period,” if the licensee meets the criteria discussed in section 0305-13 of this manual chapter.
+Regions should consider only TE violations that involve willfulness, impeding the regulatory process, or which involve actual safety consequences when determining whether to discuss the need to perform a TE follow-up inspection.
+The decision to conduct one of these follow-up inspections should be made at the time a licensee meets the criteria.
+The decision to conduct one of these follow-up inspections should be made at the time a licensee meets the criteria.
+This decision should be discussed at the assessment meeting as part of the inspection plan and under licensee performance.
+The decision to conduct or not conduct one of these follow-up inspections should be documented in accordance with section 13.02 of this manual chapter.

 When reviewing allegations, staff should be alert for trends that might be indicative of declining confidence in a licensee’s Employee Concerns Program (ECP).
 That information should be communicated to the biennial PI&R team for review.